Hayward Fault Zone: Rodgers Creek Fault Zone

 Preferential groundwater flow along the fault emerges as a spring supporting the riparian vegetation in the center of this photo of Taylor Mountain Regional Park.
 The spring is the source of Cooper Creek which flows northward through a deeply incised canyon along the fault on the southern edge of Santa Rosa, California, to a confluence with Matanzas Creek at Doyle Community Park.

 The connection between the Rodgers Creek Fault Zone and the Hayward Fault Zone was unclear until 2015 when a survey of the floor of San Pablo Bay found that the ends of the two faults were smoothly linked between Point Pinole and Lower Tubbs Island.
 An alternate prior hypothesis suggested that the Hayward Fault and Rodgers Creek Fault were probably connected by a series of en echelon fault strands beneath San Pablo Bay.
 The new finding means that the Rodgers-Hayward system together could produce a quake with a magnitude as high as 7.2.
 It is also considered possible that a major seismic event on either fault may involve movement on the other, either concurrently or within an interval of up to several months.
 The Association of Bay Area Governments has prepared ground shaking maps that include a possible concurrent scenario (these are shown below).

 In October 2016, scientists found definitive evidence that the Rodgers Creek Fault and the Hayward Fault are linked together under San Pablo Bay.
 A simultaneous rupture of the connected Hayward-Rodgers Creek Fault – about 118 mi (190 km) long from just north of Healdsburg down to Alum Rock in San Jose – could result in a major earthquake of magnitude 7.4 that "would cause extensive damage and loss of life with global economic impact".
-It has been suggested that the name "Rodgers Creek Fault" be retired and that the entire 118 mi (190 km) fault be known as the "Hayward Fault".
+It has been suggested that the name "Rodgers Creek Fault" be retired and that the entire 118-mile (190 km) fault be known as the "Hayward Fault".